On the Structure of Unique Shortest Paths in Graphs: Paths, Path Systems, and Strong Metrizability

-\end{definition} In an effort to follow the usual abuse of notation, we will typically suppress the subscripts and refer to both operators $\partial_2, \partial_1$ as $\partial$, since the distinction is always clear from the argument.
-The name ``boundary operator'' carries a great deal of intuition that will be developed more and more as the paper goes on.
-These definitions are directly inspired by \cite{GLMY13} (although they differ in some ways), which contains a more in-depth discussion of the relationship between these boundary operators and the ones typically used for simplicial complexes.
-For now, as a useful sanity check: it is only morally justifiable to call something a boundary operator if the boundary of a boundary is identically zero, so we verify that this holds. \begin{fact} [Similar to \cite{GLMY13}] For any $p \in \rr^{\Lambda}$, we have $\partial(\partial(p)) = 0$. \end{fact} \begin{proof} By linearity, it suffices to show that $\partial(\partial(\pi)) = 0$ for any given path $\pi = (v_1, \dots, v_k)$.
-We compute:
+This map similarly extends linearly over $\rr^{\vpp}$. \end{definition} As is standard, we will often suppress the subscripts and refer to both operators $\partial_2, \partial_1$ as $\partial$, since the distinction is always clear from the argument.
+The name ``boundary operator'' is inspired by \cite{GLMY13}, which contains a more in-depth discussion of the relationship between these boundary operators and the ones typically used for simplicial complexes.
+For now, we will justify this choice of terminology by observing that a boundary of a boundary is identically zero: